The News Philadelphians Use: Analyzing the Local Media Landscape

 It was necessary to divide Philadelphia into regions in order to have sufficient sample size to conduct the analyses.
 To do this, we first reviewed the demographic make-up of the city and how others had categorized various neighborhoods to come up with an initial proposal.
 We then shared the proposed regions at a series of community workshops conducted in January of 2021.
 Based on these meetings, we made a number of changes to the regions.
 The final seven regions are pictured below.

-screenshot 2023 02 27 at 3.27.05 pm
+Screenshot 2023 02 27 at 3.27.05 PM

 We note here that the sample sizes for West Philly, Southwest Philly, Upper Northeast Philly, and Lower Northeast Philly are approximately half of the sample sizes for South Philly / Center City, North Philly, and Northwest Philly.1 Smaller sample sizes mean that the margin of error is larger and differences between regions will be statistically significant less often.
 In the text, we highlight instances in which the differences between regions significantly differ.